balupton/quit-the-perverse/README.md

 Porn is faux-reproduction.
 Parasocial is faux-friendships.

-Things in life feel good when they increase our evoutionary fitness (surival and reproduction).
+Things in life feel good when they increase our evoutionary fitness (survival and reproduction).
 However, this positive reinforcement towards increased fitness can be exploited by immitations.

 Junk food exploits what our body seeks in sustenance, but without the fitness benefits of nutrition.

-Entertainement exploits what our mind seeks in situational learning, but without the fitness benfits of embodiment.
+Entertainment exploits what our mind seeks in situational learning, but without the fitness benfits of embodiment.

 Porn exploits what our gonads seeks in reproduction, but without the fitness benefit of a nurturing relationship and genetic children.